The Best Bakeries in NYCFrom freshly-baked sourdough to perfect patisserie, these are the best bakeries in NYC.

 There’s no cookie with an identity so inextricably bound to New York as the black and white, and the best ones are found at William Greenberg Desserts on the Upper East Side.
 They’ve been making these since 1946, so it’s safe to say they know what they’re doing.
 The cake base has a deep vanilla flavor and manages to be appropriately dense yet implausibly light at the same time.
 The frosting is on the softer side (if you like the snap of royal icing, this is not the cookie for you), but it’s well-balanced.
 They also sell the Amerikaner variation, which is essentially an all-white version of a black and white.
 Crumb cakes, challah, rugelach, and strudel should not be skipped here, either.

 La Bicyclette is oh so French, not only because they make perfect breads and laminated pastries, but because they sell them when they damn well feel like it.
 This Williamsburg bakery’s hours of operation are 8 AM to 1 PM Tuesday through Sunday, and on Saturdays the line is usually wrapped around the block for the entirety of that period.
 Suck it up and wait.
 You’re not going to find a better loaf of bread in the five boroughs, and they also make our favorite pain au raisin.
-You can also stock up on French butter, a small but excellently curated selection of cheeses, and Alain Miliat jams.
+La Bicyclette also has locations in Fort Greene and Carroll Gardens.

 If you’ve been traumatized by dry, flavorless conchas in the past, the ones at La Flor de Izucar will rewire your brain.
 The conchas here are face-sized, light, and delightfully springy, with a perfectly balanced flavor that goes especially well with a cup of cafe con leche or champurrado.
-This tiny spot in Sunset Park sells a wide variety of pan dulce as well as excellent tacos and tortas.
-It’s the kind of place you’ll want to simultaneously gatekeep and tell all your friends about.
+This tiny spot in Sunset Park sells a wide variety of pan dulce as well as excellent tacos and tortas, and it’s the kind of place you’ll want to simultaneously keep a secret, and also tell all your friends about.

 The best egg tarts in the five boroughs come from Xin Fa Bakery in Sunset Park.
 Don’t be intimidated if the line is out the door when you show up—they’re extremely efficient here.
 Get more egg tarts than you think you need.
-Especially if you’re getting a fresh, warm batch, you’ll want to carve out a few minutes to eat one (or three) on the street and ascend to a higher plane of existence.
+Especially if you’re getting a fresh, warm batch, you’ll want to carve out a few minutes to eat a few on the street, each one bringing you a little closer to nirvana.
 It’s also worth trying their sponge cakes and other pastries.